dstroot/blog-next/_posts/2015-09-26-is-it-secure.md

 ---
-title: 'Is it Secure?'
+title: Is it Secure?
-excerpt: 'Most information security practitioners do a poor job explaining the relative nature of security.
+excerpt: Most information security practitioners do a poor job explaining the relative nature of security.
 Secure relative to what?
 A bot that looks for un-patched systems?
 A determined hacker?
 A nation-state?
 Security is a "scale of difficulty" – like mountain climbing.
-Everest was thought to be unclimbable until Sir Edmund Hillary did it.'
+Everest was thought to be unclimbable until Sir Edmund Hillary did it.
-coverImage: '/assets/blog/img/SmartCarLock.png'
+coverImage: /assets/blog/img/SmartCarLock.png
-date: '2015-09-26T10:00:00-00:00'
+date: "2015-09-26"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/SmartCarLock.png'
+  url: /assets/blog/img/SmartCarLock.png
+seoURL: ""
 ---

 _**Q**_: Is it secure? <br>